-Hydrologic conditions of increased groundwater and soil moisture were found to be improved toward restoring meadow habitat.
+Following restoration hydrologic conditions of increased groundwater and soil moisture were found to be improved toward restoring meadow habitat.
 These increases were nuanced by wet and drought water years, soil, and varied spatially due to differing physical conditions.
 Herbaceous vegetation was observed to have an increase in facultative wetland plant percentage and diversity indices by the second year following restoration in wetter areas of RCM.
 In the drier area of RCM, greater disturbance from ground yarding activities and fire roads appeared to limit the meadow vegetation recovery.

 Within the WLPZ, no increase in soil compaction was measured following the forest harvest.
 Forest practice rule 14 CCR § 933.4 [e] allowed the removal of the class I WLPZ forest vegetation during meadow restoration.
-However, WPLZ equipment operations were still limited within the WLPZ.
+However, WPLZ equipment operations was limited within the WLPZ.
 The limitations included only allowing equipment trails perpendicular to the watercourse, keeping equipment off of stream banks, and keeping the density of trails in the WLPZ to a minimum.
-The soil cover in the WLPZ was found to be slightly disturbed, 15.3% of soil cover disturbed, by the logging equipment during removal of the encroached Pinus contorta.
+The soil cover in the WLPZ had 15.3% of soil cover disturbed, by the logging equipment during removal of the encroached Pinus contorta.
 The percentage of equipment disturbance was reduced by 4% in the 2nd year following harvest operations, compared to the 1st year, from vegetation recovery of the disturbed soil cover.
-However, the amount of disturbed soil cover increased to 32.5% in the 2nd year following treatment primarily due to loss of vegetation cover, 21.2%, from the Dixie Fire.
+However, the amount of disturbed soil cover increased to 32.5% in the 2nd year following treatment primarily due to 21.2% of burn patches from the Dixie Fire.